 Finally, there are a few things you can do to keep yourself even warmer inside your optimized tent and gear.
 There are a few tips that’ll help you protect your phone and drinking water, too.

-Hot water bottles are a must when you’re camping in fall or winter.
-Using one in fall, held at your core, should suffice.
+Hot water bottles are a must when you’re camping in the fall or winter.
+Using one in the fall, held at your core, should suffice.

 However, in winter, you should also put one in the bottom of your sleeping bag.
 This will keep your feet warm.
 You need that, as your feet are highly susceptible to hypothermia if they get too cold.